mksambell/scrambled/README.md

 **Typography**

-The fonts were selected from Google Fonts:

-- Gabarito
-	- Used for the title
-- Roboto
-	- Used for the display of the scrambled word and for button text
-- Source Sans
-	- Used for the main body of the text.
-Very easy to read.

-All fonts default to sans serif.
+Gabarito font, from Google Fonts, is used throughout.
+It's a fun, bold font which gives a lighthearted feel, and it also scales well to display the main anagram in capitals.
+The font defaults to sans serif.

 **Icons**

-Heart icons from [FontAwesome](https://fontawesome.com/) will be used to show the number of lives remaining.
+Heart icons from [FontAwesome](https://fontawesome.com/) are used to show the number of lives remaining (solid and outlines).

 [Back to contents](#contents)